4 MIN READ

 - How much time and money will it take to deliver the technological component of the project?

 For medium-sized and large projects, you may find it difficult to assess the true technological needs of your project by yourself.
-Ask for specialist help to ensure that you don't overlook anything important.
+Ask for help from the appropriate manager or team to ensure that you don't overlook anything important.

 Next, look at the economic feasibility of the project, and examine the possible costs and financial benefits.